stacc/stacc-challenge-public/readme.md

    2. Unit testing:
       1. Well written tests can often serve as sanity checks + documentation.
 Get used to verifying your system.

-5. CI/CD pipeline from your repository to whereever the service is hosted
+5. CI/CD pipeline from your repository to wherever the service is hosted

 ## How to deliver